hexagonix/Doc/Andromeda-Apps/README.en.md

 The calculator allows the user to perform basic calculations.

+#### Config

+Config is Hexagonix's graphical control panel, bringing together video resolution, color and theme, graphic font, mounted volumes and serial and parallel port settings in one place.

+#### DOSsh

+DOSsh is a recreational shell that reproduces the look and behavior of the MS-DOS prompt on top of Hexagonix, down to its DOS-style messages and commands.

 #### Power

 The utility allows the user to easily shut down or restart the computer.